Updated Aug. 14, 2026

 - Increase awareness of study coordinating responsibilities.

-- New, non-student researchers will be required to complete a Basic Training module in eCompliance in addition to CITI training modules.
+- New, non-student researchers must complete this training module in addition to CITI training modules.

-- PI Responsibilities — to ensure PIs, who are ultimately responsible for all activities occurring throughout a study, are well-prepared for key oversight responsibilities.
+- The goal is to ensure PIs, who are ultimately responsible for all activities occurring throughout a study, are well-prepared for key oversight responsibilities.

-- Coordinating Responsibilities — to ensure individuals submitting information to the IRB are well-prepared and have discussed key components of the IRB application with the PI and other study team members before submission.
+- The goal is to ensure individuals submitting information to the IRB are well-prepared and have discussed key components of the IRB application with the PI and other study team members before submission.

-Mizzou's HRPP/IRB team has developed new optional modules that provide more in-depth training in the following areas:
+Mizzou's HRPP/IRB team also has developed downloadable handouts and new optional modules that provide more in-depth training in the following areas:

 - Amendments — to prepare researchers for the types of questions and documents required for proposed changes to a study design.